kevinbache/chillpill/README.md

 You could instantiate the (Hyper)`ParameterSet` class you defined above like so:

 ```
-from ritalin import params
+from chillpill import params
-from ritalin import simple_argparse
+from chillpill import simple_argparse
 params = ModelHyperParams.from_dict(simple_argparse.args_2_dict())

 def build_model(params: ModelHyperParams):